hannes/MonetDBLite/README.md

 The `monetdb-jdbc-new-<version>.jar` is platform independent and can be retrieved from .... - Soon!

-The `monetdb-java-lite-<version>.jar`, can be obtained depending on the platform:
+The `monetdb-java-lite-<version>.jar` can be obtained depending of the OS:

 - **Linux**